linschq/Assessing-the-Dynamics-of-CO2-Emissions-and-Energy-Consumption-A-Global-Perspective/README.md

 # Assessing the Dynamics of CO2 Emissions and Energy Consumption: A Global Perspective

-The data I got from https://ourworldindata.org/co2-emissions
+The data I got are from https://ourworldindata.org/co2-emissions

 Summary of the Data Cleaning and Analysis Process from the Research "Assessing the Dynamics of CO2 Emissions and Energy Consumption: A Global Perspective":